clvrai/awesome-rl-envs/README.md

 RL environment list
 ===================

-A comprehensive list of environments for reinforcement learning categorized by use.
+This is a list of environments for reinforcement learning categorized by use.

-If you think an environment is missing from this list, is miscategorized, or needs a different description or image please submit an issue or open a pull request.
+The list is not entirely comprehensive, so please let us know if there is any environment that is missing, miscategorized, or needs a different description or image.
+Please submit an issue or open a pull request.

 Each environment has a teaser figure next to it.
 Note all the teaser figures may take some time to load.
 Some of the descriptions were taken directly from the project websites.

+The main initiator for this list is [Andrew Szot](https://www.andrewszot.com/).

 Table of Contents
 =================